College Packing List: A Realistic Guide on What to Bring and What to Skip

 - you might not need it right away (or ever)

-- it’s a shared item that you should touch bases with your roommate before buying
+- it’s a shared item that you should chat with about your roommate/s before buying (to avoid spending more than you have to)

 2️⃣ If something is highlighted – that just means that it’s an item that I wouldn’t consider to be absolutely necessary or essential to college living.

-Now don’t get me wrong, these items are definitely nice to have.
+Now don’t get me wrong, these highlighted items are definitely nice to have.

-But they’re totally optional items to add to a college packing checklist.
+But they’re totally optional items to add to your packing checklist for college.
 These items can make a dorm room more comfortable or make your life a little easier.

-💡 TIP: Make sure you know what is and isn’t allowed in your dorm, BEFORE you start packing.
+💡 TIP: Make sure you know what is and isn’t allowed in your dorm room, BEFORE you start packing.

-Each school has specific residence hall guidelines and provides different things (like a trash can or mini fridge) in rooms.
-Check your school’s website for their recommended packing list as it should tell you what NOT to bring, as well.
+Each university has specific residence hall guidelines and provides different things (like a trash can or mini fridge) in the rooms.
+Check your school’s website for their recommended guidelines.

 ❑ Pillow/s